amirsalaar/python-service-template/README.md

 This template is intended to be used with the Python repositories.
 It provides a standard structure for Python projects, including a `pyproject.toml` file, a and some base configurations and base packages.
 We recommend using this template as a starting point for all Python projects.

-# Getting Started
+# How To Use This Template Repository

 To get started to use this template for your project, you can simply click on __"Use this template"__ button on the GitHub UI and then select __"Create new repository"__.
-Then you new repository will be created based off of this template.
+Then, follow the prompt to create a new repository off of this template.

+🚨 For any feature requests and bugs, please create an issue on GitHub repository of the template.

+# Quick Start

+After creating a new repository off of this template, you can follow the steps below to get started.

+1. If you prefer another Python version, `.python-version` file can be updated to reflect the preferred Python version.
+    Otherwise, you can run `pyenv local | xargs pyenv install` to install the recommended version mentioned in `.python-version`
+    (see [Python Version Management](#python-version-management) section for more information).
+2. Create and activate a virtual environment with `poetry shell` (see [Package Management](#package-management) section for more information).
+3. After creating and activating your virtual environment, you can install the dependencies with `poetry install`.
+4. Install the pre-commit hooks with `pre-commit install` (see [Pre-commit Hooks](#pre-commit-hooks) section for more information).
+5. Update the `README.md` file with your new project information.
+6. Update the `[tool.poetry]` section of `pyproject.toml` file with your new project information.

 # Python Version Management